 Selected key concepts and terminology, in support of the Eutrophication Management Strategy for South Africa, are explained here.
-The interpretations provided, apply throughout the document.
-In the main document text, where these key concepts and terminology are used, a [red reference number in red square brackets] has been added in superscript immediately after the particular terms.
-The red reference numbers link to the corresponding numbered alphabetically listed terms and their explanations provided in the Glossary of Terms and Explanations, below:
+The interpretations provided apply throughout the document.
+In the main document text, where these key concepts and terminology are used for the first time in each part, a [red reference number in square brackets] has been added in superscript immediately after the particular terms.
+The red reference numbers there link back to the corresponding numbered alphabetically listed terms and their explanations provided in the Glossary of Terms and Explanations below:

-- [1] Aerobic: Presence of free oxygen, i.e. O2 (g). - [2] Abioseston: (or "Tripton"): Is the non-living particulate matter in waterbodies and includes detritus or bits of mineral matter or humus or organic remains. - [3] Allocatable Water Quality: The maximum worsening change in any water quality attribute away from its present value that maintains it within a pre-determined range reflecting the desired future state, typically defined by the Resource Quality Objective.
-If the present value is already at or outside the pre-determined range, this indicates that none is allocatable, and that (1) reduced pollution loads relating to the affected attribute(s); and/ or (2) remediation of water resources, may be necessary. - [4] Anaerobic: Without free oxygen, i.e. O2 (g), which occurs when the uptake or disappearance of oxygen is greater than its production by photosynthesis or diffusion by physical transport from the surrounding environment.
-Oxygen is generally consumed by microbial respiration as a consequence of the availability of organic material. - [5] Anoxic: Without molecular oxygen. - [6] Anthropogenic: Negative impacts of human activities on the environment. - [7] Aquatic ecosystem(s): Complex of biotic and abiotic components associated with water resources.
+- [1] Abioseston: (or "Tripton"): Is the non-living particulate matter in waterbodies and includes detritus or bits of mineral matter or humus or organic remains. - [2] Aerobic: Presence of free oxygen, i.e., O2 (g). - [3] Allocatable Water Quality: The maximum worsening change in any water quality attribute away from its present value that maintains it within a pre-determined range reflecting the desired future state, typically defined by the Resource Quality Objective.
+If the present value is already at or outside the pre-determined range, this indicates that none is allocatable, and that (1) reduced pollution loads relating to the affected attribute(s); and/or (2) remediation of water resources, may be necessary. - [4] Anaerobic: Without free oxygen, i.e., O2 (g), which occurs when the uptake or disappearance of oxygen is greater than its production by photosynthesis or diffusion by physical transport from the surrounding environment.
+Oxygen is generally consumed by microbial respiration because of the availability of organic material. - [5] Anoxic: Without molecular oxygen. - [6] Anthropogenic: Positive or negative impacts of human activities on the environment. - [7] Aquatic ecosystem(s): Complex of biotic and abiotic components associated with water resources.
 The aquatic ecosystem is an ecological unit that includes the physical characteristics (such as flow or velocity and depth), the biological community of the water column and benthos, and the chemical characteristics such as dissolved solids, dissolved oxygen, and nutrients.
-Both living and non-living components of the aquatic
+Both living and non-living components of the aquatic ecosystem interact and influence the properties and status of each component.

-- ecosystem interact and influence the properties and status of each component. - (8) Assimilative capacity: Refers to the capacity of water resources to assimilate discharged or disposed waste through processes, such as dilution, dispersion, and chemical and biological degradation, without water quality changing to the extent that fitness-for-use or ecosystem health is impaired. - Atmosphere: Is the layer or set of layers of gases surrounding the Earth that is held in place by the Earth's gravity.
+- [8] Assimilative capacity: Refers to the capacity of water resources to assimilate discharged or disposed waste through processes, such as dilution, dispersion, and chemical and biological degradation, without water quality changing to the extent that fitness-for-use or ecosystem health is impaired. - Atmosphere: Is the layer or set of layers of gases surrounding the Earth that is held in place by the Earth's gravity.
 It composes of nitrogen (±78%), oxygen (±21%), argon (±0.9%), carbon dioxide (±0.03%) and other gases in trace amounts.
-Oxygen is used by most organisms for respiration; nitrogen is fixed by bacteria and lightning to produce ammonia used in the construction of nucleotides and amino acids; and carbon dioxide is used by plants, algae and cyanobacteria in photosynthesis.
-Additionally, the atmosphere helps to protect living organisms from genetic damage by solar ultraviolet radiation, solar wind and cosmic rays. - [10] Autotroph: (or "primary producer") is an organism that is able to produce complex organic compounds from simple carbon sources, such as carbon dioxide.
-Autotrophs convert abiotic sources of energy, e.g. light (photosynthesis) or inorganic chemical reactions (chemosynthesis), into energy stored in organic compounds which can be used by other organisms, e.g. heterotrophs.
+Oxygen is used by most organisms for respiration; nitrogen is fixed by bacteria and lightning to produce ammonia used in the construction of nucleotides and amino acids; and carbon dioxide is used by plants, algae and cvanobacteria in photosynthesis.
+Additionally, the atmosphere helps to protect living organisms from genetic damage by solar ultraviolet radiation, solar wind and cosmic rays. - [10] Autotroph: (or "primary producer") is an organism that can produce complex organic compounds from simple carbon sources, such as carbon dioxide.
+Autotrophs convert abiotic sources of energy, e.g., light (photosynthesis) inorganic chemical reactions or (chemosynthesis), into energy stored in organic compounds which can be used by other organisms, e.g., heterotrophs.
 Autotrophs, such as plants or algae in water, are the primary producers in a food chain, in contrast to heterotrophs as consumers of autotrophs or other heterotrophs.